2005 Fukuoka earthquake: Transportation

 According to public broadcaster NHK, local rail services were suspended after the tremors triggered an automatic safety mechanism.
 The operation of the San'yō Shinkansen between Shin-Yamaguchi and Hakata was temporarily suspended.
 The cracks appeared on sidewalks in residential areas.

-Other Effects
+Other effects

 Officials reported water and gas breaks and power outages.
 Telephone service in the southern prefecture was jammed after an automatic safety mechanism was triggered by the tremors.
 The quake also caused 103 gas leaks.
 The meteorological agency issued a tsunami warning after the strong earthquake, but lifted it at noon.
 Landslides occurred around Fukuoka, Saga and Nagasaki prefectures.

-The impact on Other Countries
+Impact on other countries

 Kyushu, which is separated from South Korea by a narrow strait, was felt about 130 miles from the South Korean port city of Busan, where it briefly shook buildings.
 A Busan police spokesman said no damage was immediately reported.